braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_faq.md

 This error message appears when your churn definition is too limiting and returns too few Churned users.

 To fix this, you will need to change either the number of days and/or actions that define churn to capture more users.
-Make sure you are using AND/OR correctly so as to not create overly restrictive definitions.
+Make sure you are using `AND/OR` filters correctly so as to not create overly restrictive definitions.

 {% alert important %}
-Note that while Predictive Churn is turned on at a company level, some App Groups may not have enough users to build predictions.
-Typically, 300,000 Monthly Active Users are required in a single App Group.
+While Predictive Churn is turned on at a company level, some app groups may not have enough users to build predictions.
+Typically, you need 300,000 Monthly Active Users in a single app group.
 {% endalert %}

 ### Problems with prediction audience size